‘One Piece’ Chapter 998 Delayed, New Release Date Revealed

 In the latest chapter, Marco was shown arriving at the banquet hall where people infected by Ice Oni continue to grow in number.
 Chopper already figured out the structure of the virus and how to create an antidote.
 To prevent people from dying before Chopper makes an antidote for everyone, Marco is expected to use his Phoenix’s flames to counter the Ice Onis and stop the virus’ reproduction.

 Meanwhile, the battle between Franky and Sasaki is inevitable.
-Franky would be needing to keep Sasaki busy in order to stop him and his subordinates from chasing Yamato, Kozuki Momonosuke, and Shinobu.
+Franky would have to keep Sasaki busy in order to stop him and his subordinates from chasing Yamato, Kozuki Momonosuke, and Shinobu.
 The previous chapter featured Emperor Big Mom returning into the castle, but instead of immediately engaging in battle with the Straw Hat Pirates alliance, she headed straight to Emperor Kaido.

 One Piece Chapter 998 could reveal why the lady Yonko wanted to meet the strongest creature in the World.
 It may also finally disclose why Emperor Big Mom really agreed to form an alliance with Emperor Kaido and the Beast Pirates.